Lock in your lifetime coverage and price with whole life insurance from COUNTRY Financial.

 Another feature is the whole life insurance dividend.
-This is an annual payment that may be given to policyholders based upon the company’s performance during the previous year.
-Dividends are not guaranteed, but if you receive one, it can be used to:
+The dividend is a payment that you, as a client, can receive from your whole life insurance policy, as determined by COUNTRY.
+Whole life insurance dividends are not guaranteed, but if you receive one, it can be used to:

 Life evolves and so does your need for financial protection.
 If you can relate to any of the items below, it would be a good idea to consider whole life insurance:

 You might have heard about insurance “riders” and wondered what they are.
 They’re simply add-ons that allow you to customize your policy to your needs.
 Here are the features you can add to your whole life policy for an extra cost.

 This lets you access a portion of your policy’s death benefit while you’re still alive to help ease the financial burden that often comes with a chronic or terminal Illness3.
 This would then reduce (or eliminate) the death benefit available for your loved ones.
 There is no additional cost for this feature.

 A specified additional amount will be paid if you die as the result of an accident prior to age 70.

 Choose up to $50,000 of term insurance for each of your kids ages 0-17.
 In addition to current coverage, it gives them the opportunity to convert the policy to whole life insurance at age 23 without additional medical exams.

 If you become disabled before age 65 and can’t work for a specific period of time, you won’t have to make premium payments in order to keep your life insurance policy active.
 It gives you one less thing to worry about when dealing with a serious illness or injury.

 Guarantees you the right to purchase additional whole life insurance protection – without a medical exam – every three years between ages 22 and 43.